albertcordina/Applicant-tracking-system/README.md

                                                    Installation Guide

-<<Detail the steps required to set up and run the application.
-Include any prerequisites, such as software dependencies or database configurations.
-Provide clear instructions for installation on different operating systems if applicable.>>

 This guide will walk you through the steps to install and run the Java Spring Boot application for managing financial aid applications.